elsahv/laughing-coyote-dev-astro/notes.md

 - FEATURED WORK
 - CONTACT

-- 4/29
 - <!--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*-->
    <!--*--*--*--*--*-CENTER PAGE BANNER v-*--*--*--*--*--*--*--*--*--*-->
    <!--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*-->

-- 4/25
-  1.move all photos to /src/images folder?????

-- 4/24
     <!--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--> //NEW "CURRENTLY DOING RIBBON"

-- Add dynamic cards
-- 4/13
-  1."simple and minimalist"
-  2."modern" 3. no BS... straight to the point

 - 4/2/24
   1.ABOUT[Hero(first impressions to customer), extra content]- , about business 2.CTA (Packages)- what do you want customer to do?
   3.CONTACT

-2/18
--rm case study CTA button for now, at least until there is more content.
--"I'm trying to document more often to make better progress"

--2/16
--things are really clicking into place today!!
--added much more content to each section, been speeding up on making progress this past week!

--2/15:
--"Today I worked on the website case studies section.
-1st I laid everything out in html, am now converting to a dynamic grid."
--"I realize that creating test components and starting 'new drafts' as opposed to deleting previous versions makes better progress."
--"does tailwind have a grid-template-areas option?
-I've had to refresh my memory with using vanilla css!"
--just found out an adapter is needed for using astro with vercel: https://docs.astro.build/en/guides/server-side-rendering/

--2/15:
--"simplify the website process": about, CTA, contact

-- MAIN FOCUS:
-- HERO
-- ABOUT->CTA
-- WORK- talk about each websites SELL BY STORY: CATEGORIZED, SPECIALIZED, AND UNIQUE BRAND SECTIONS
-- PACKAGES- focus on CTA, Hero, Contact… quality over quantity
-- CONTACT